Adaptive warped kernel estimation for nonparametric regression with circular responses: Proofs

 \subsubsection{Proof of Theorem~\ref{lower-bound}}

-Before tackling the proof of Theorem \ref{lower-bound}, the next lemma shows that the von Mises density with zero mean direction satisfies condition (\ref{condition-erreur}). \begin{lem} The von Mises density with mean direction $\mu$ and concentration parameter $\kappa$ satisfies condition (\ref{condition-erreur}). \end{lem} \begin{proof}[Proof of Lemma~\ref{preuve-condition-erreur}] We recall the expression of the von Mises density with mean direction $\mu\in [-\pi, \pi)$ and concentration parameter $\kappa>0$ :
+Before tackling the proof of Theorem \ref{lower-bound}, the next lemma shows that the von Mises density satisfies condition (\ref{condition-erreur}). \begin{lem} The von Mises density with location parameter $\mu$ and concentration parameter $\kappa$ satisfies condition (\ref{condition-erreur}). \end{lem} \begin{proof}[Proof of Lemma~\ref{preuve-condition-erreur}] We recall the expression of the von Mises density with location parameter $\mu\in [-\pi, \pi)$ and concentration parameter $\kappa>0$: